389ds/389ds.github.io/docs/389ds/design/openldap2ds.md

      rid=123,csn=20200525045810.162381Z#000000#000#000000
      rid=123,csn=20200525051329.534174Z#000000#000#000000

-The consumer *will* parse this CSN to order the events that have just been provided, however the consumer then assigns it's own internal CSN to the events.
+The OpenLDAP consumer *will* parse this CSN to order the events that have just been provided, however the consumer then assigns it's own internal CSN to the events.
 This CSN is based on the systems localtime and is not a lamport clock, which means that there may be occasions the generated CSN could be out of order relative to others.

+The OpenLDAP consumer *will* assert that the Ldap Message SyncUUID is equivalent to the EntryUUID *if* EntryUUID is present (if EntryUUID is not present, it is generated from the SyncUUID).

 * Further Replications